awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.BestPractices.md

 ### Enabling Hash Joins<a name="Aurora.BestPractices.HashJoin.Enabling"></a>

 You can enable hash joins by setting `optimizer_switch`, a MySQL server variable, to `on`\.
+The `optimizer_switch` parameter is set to `on` for hash joins by default\.
 The following example illustrates how to enable hash joins\.

 ```
 mysql> SET optimizer_switch='hash_join=on';